fff7d1bc/better-initramfs/README.rst

 Testing, new features, bug fixes.
 =================================

-If you want to try new features or hit any bug, check branch ``devel`` if there is no already a fix for your issue, if not then please file bug report via Github's issue tracker or mail.
+If you want to try new features or hit any bug, check branch ``devel`` if there is no already a fix for your issue, if not then please file bug report via bitbucket's issue tracker or mail.

 Parameters
 ==========